LSSTScienceCollaborations/ObservingStrategy/README.md

 # Science-Driven Optimization of the LSST Observing Strategy

-A community white paper about LSST survey strategy ("cadence"), with quantifications via the Metric Analysis Framework.
-We are drafting some individual science cases, that are either very important, and somehow stress the observing strategy, and descriing how we expect them to be sensitive to LSST observing strategy.
-MAF metric calculations are then being designed and implemented - we started this during the 2015 LSST Observing Strategy Workshop (in Bremerton, WA, August 17-21): these  will form the quantitative backbone of the document.
-You may have heard of the coming  "Cadence Wars" - this document represents the Cadence Diplomacy that will allow us, as a community, to avoid, or at least manage, that conflict.
+Welcome to the online community thinking about LSST survey strategy ("cadence"), with quantifications via the Metric Analysis Framework.

+We are writing a white paper on this topic, primarily composed of a set of individual science cases that are either very important, and somehow stress the observing strategy, and describing how we expect them to be sensitive to LSST observing strategy.
+MAF metric calculations are then being designed and implemented: these form the quantitative backbone of the document.
+You may have heard of the coming  "Cadence Wars" - this white paper represents the "Cadence Diplomacy" that will allow us, as a community, to avoid, or at least manage, that conflict.
 We welcome contributions from all around the LSST Science community.

 * **[Read the current draft of the white paper](http://www.slac.stanford.edu/~digel/ObservingStrategy/whitepaper/LSST_Observing_Strategy_White_Paper.pdf)** (automatically generated PDF, updated every hour, in principle - [log file is here](http://www.slac.stanford.edu/~digel/ObservingStrategy/whitepaper/LSST_Observing_Strategy_White_Paper.log))
 [![Build Status](https://travis-ci.org/LSSTScienceCollaborations/ObservingStrategy.svg?branch=master)](https://travis-ci.org/LSSTScienceCollaborations/ObservingStrategy)